AKC Chihuahua puppies in Missouri

 - Nutri-Cal or equivalent and corn syrup

 - Light weight crate liner/blanket/bed.
-During potty training using a crate, we find it helpful to have something cozy but not super absorbent, such as these mats or homemade fleece blankets, so they feel the unpleasant moisture if they potty inside and realize they don't like it.
+During potty training using a crate, we find it helpful to have something cozy but not super absorbent, such as homemade fleece blankets, so they feel the unpleasant moisture if they potty inside and realize they don't like it.
 It usually only takes a few accidents for them to stop pottying inside, but if it gets wicked up by their bed, this may delay their progress.
 Later, we switch to something like these cozy beds or crate mats.

 - We recommend having a safe place set up and ready for your new puppy, for those times when you are not able to supervise.
 We like to use 24" tall exercise pens or Iris pens with: litter box or potty pad, a crate with bed inside, water and toys.